tylermercer/personal-website/src/content/posts/software/partial-clone-git-repo.md

 </details>

-I recently upgraded my computer, and, after some thought, decided to turn my old one into a writing-only device.
-The goal was to use higher-order agency thinking---decisions that shape one's decisions^[I wrote about this topic briefly in the [Feb 8 Innerhelm newsletter](https://innerhelm.com/newsletters/frustration-optimism-and-identity/#higher-order-agency-thinking), and am planning on writing a longer Innerhelm blog post about it at some point.]---to enable myself to focus more deeply on my journaling, this blog,
+I upgraded my computer a few months ago, and, after some thought, decided to turn my old one into a writing-only device.
+The goal was to use _higher-order agency thinking_---decisions that shape one's decisions^[I wrote about this topic briefly in the [Feb 8 Innerhelm newsletter](https://innerhelm.com/newsletters/frustration-optimism-and-identity/#higher-order-agency-thinking), and am planning on writing a longer Innerhelm blog post about it at some point.]---to enable myself to focus more deeply on my journaling, this blog,